leylaKapi/leylaKapi.github.io/source/_posts/2014-04-19-ruby-programming-languages.markdown

 Opened file, after we make to do, push to package to [RubyGems](http://rubygems.org) then we see in this site.

 **Note :**
-- Also *Thor* is a package(gem) for ruby.
+-Also *Thor* is a package(gem) for ruby.
-- *ARGV* is constant which hidden to arguments.
+-*ARGV* is constant which hidden to arguments.
-- In documentation section writing *ri*  command, generally we use to search for method.
+-In documentation section writing *ri*  command, generally we use to search for method.

 ```
 ri Class#method